stas-sultanov/docs/process/continous-production.md

 | **S** | Supports

 ## Cross cuting example
+Bellow is an example on how the process might look like for company which develops software to work with customers.

+Step 0 : Cretaion
+Based on customer input PO decidedes to implement a scheduler that would allow customers to schedule appointments online.

 Step 1 : Analysis.
-Based on customer input PO decidedes to implement a scheduler that would allow to schedule appointments online.
-After discussion with SA, it has been decided to implement with O365 \ Exchange.
+After discussion with SA, it has been decided to implement with O365 \ Exchange \ Calendar.

 Step 2 : Design.
-PO works together with SA and LQA on exact requirements on how to implement functionality are created, test steps required to test functionality are created also.
+PO works together with SA and QE on exact requirements on how to implement functionality are created, test steps required to test functionality are created also.

 Step 3: Implementation.
 LDE takes requirement, splits the work between engineers and implementes.